P. P. Arnold

-Patricia Ann Cole (born October 3, 1946), known professionally as P. P. Arnold, is an American soul singer.
-Arnold began her career as an Ikette with the Ike & Tina Turner Revue in 1965.
+Patricia Ann Cole (born October 3, 1946), known professionally as P. P. Arnold, is an American-born British-based soul singer.
+She began her career in 1965 as an Ikette with the Ike & Tina Turner Revue.
 The following year she relocated to London to pursue a solo career.
 Arnold enjoyed considerable success in the United Kingdom with her singles "The First Cut Is the Deepest" (1967) and "Angel of the Morning" (1968).

+Arnold worked extensively with major artists, including the Small Faces, Nick Drake, Peter Gabriel, and Roger Waters.
+She continued to record and perform, eventually releasing her album The Turning Tide in 2017 and her autobiographical album The New Adventures of...
+P.P.
+Arnold in 2019.

+In addition to her music career, Arnold has been involved in musical theatre and film.

 Early life

 Arnold was born into a family of gospel singers, and performed as a vocal soloist for the first time when she was four years old.
 Her family lived in the African-American Watts neighborhood of Los Angeles.
 She married early and had two children, Kevin and Debbie.
 Arnold worked two jobs, one in an office and the other in food manufacturing.